ava-labs/awm-relayer/README.md

 ### Download Docker Image

-The published Docker image can be pulled from `avaplatform/awm-relayer:latest` on Dockerhub.
+The published Docker image can be pulled from `avaplatform/awm-relayer:latest` on dockerhub.

 ### Build from Source